VegaL101/Network-security-project/README.md

 ## Objective

-Our objective is to simulate two networks separated by three VLANs per site, while enhancing their security posture through the implementation of firewalls, DMZs (Demilitarized Zones), and site-to-site VPNs.
+Our objective is to simulate a network in a 3 floor office building with three VLANs, with one switch per floor. wWhile enhancing their security posture through the implementation of firewalls and DMZs (Demilitarized Zones).

 ### Skills Learned

 - Learned how to implement VLANs
 - configure firewalls
 - Configure DMZ
-- Configure site-to-site VPN

 ## Steps